 • Role modelling and engaging in physical activity.

-• Demonstrate empathy, patience, and resilience required for working with babies and young children in a range of situations.
+• Demonstrating empathy, patience, and resilience required for working with babies and young children in a range of situations.

 Student resources